-Our revenue outside of the U.S. was approximately 18%, 18% and 14% of our total revenue for the years ended December 31, 2011, 2010 and 2009, respectively.
-We conduct our business primarily in the U.S., the United Kingdom, Canada, Mexico, Colombia and Singapore, but also in other developed and developing countries, including India and China.
+Our revenue outside of the U.S. was approximately 19%, 18% and 18% of our total revenue for the years ended December 31, 2012, 2011 and 2010, respectively.
+We conduct our business primarily in the U.S., Europe (primarily the United Kingdom), Canada, Mexico, Colombia and Singapore, but also in other developed and developing countries, including India and China.
 We intend to continue to expand our global operations which could involve expanding into countries other than those in which we currently operate.
 It could also involve expanding into less developed countries, which may have less political, social or economic stability and less developed infrastructure and legal systems.
 International sales and operations might be subject to a variety of risks, including: